-An alternate RPD implementation could in fact synchronize the RPD clock to the CCAP-Core clock via R-DTI.
+In this mode of operation, the RPD clock is synchronized to the CCAP Core clock via R-DTI.
 An RPD that operates in such a synchronous mode could in fact avoid PCR re-stamping, by simply replacing lost packets with NULL packets.
 Lost packets could be detected by checking sequence numbers contained in D-MPT headers.
-However, the RPD will still need to de-jitter the incoming MPTS stream to remove the effects of the CIN jitter.
+However, the RPD will still need to de-jitter the incoming MPTS to remove the effects of the CIN jitter.